TANGO Security Force’s first female commander sets a new standard

+USAG Humphreys, South Korea – Women’s Equality Day is celebrated each year on August 26, in reference to the first step toward equality with the ratification of the 19th Amendment, ratified on this day in 1920.
+Although not every woman was legally allowed to vote until the Voting Rights Act of 1965 and its amendments.

+It’s only been 75 years since Congress granted the right for women to serve as a permanent part of the armed forces, with the Women’s Armed Service Integration Act of 1948.
+Within that time there have been many women who have earned their place in various leadership positions.

-Command Portrait of Capt.
-Francine Alba, commander of Theater Air Naval Ground Operations Security Force, Headquarters & Headquarters Battalion, Eighth Army, (Photo by Spc.
-Alison Strout, 20th Public Affairs Detachment)
+One of these women is, U.S. Army Capt.
+Francine Alba, the first female commander of Theater Air Naval Ground Operations Security Force, Headquarters & Headquarters Battalion, Eighth Army.

+Alba’s Security Force, stationed at K-16 Air Base in Suwon, South Korea, is a combined U.S. and Republic of Korea Army light infantry company that provides security to Command Post TANGO, a four-star theater facility for Combined Forces Command and U.S. Forces Korea, during armistice and active hostilities.
+She is responsible for the welfare, morale and discipline of 65 U.S. Soldiers, Korean Augmentation to the United States Army, and their families.
+She is also responsible for the individual and collective training of the detachment; she plans and directs tactical employment during offensive and defensive operations, such as the combined military exercise Ulchi Freedom Shield.
+Alba has Soldiers perform tasks in practice lanes ahead of the exercise to ensure they are prepared.

+“What we have here today is our TANGO Force guard certification,” Alba said.
+“We run them through E.I.B.
+(Expert Infantry Badge) standard lanes.
+We have MEDEVAC (Medical Evacuation), rules of engagement, rules of force, a CBRN (Chemical Biological Radiological Nuclear) DECON (Decontamination) center they have to enter and they are required to close blast doors.”

 |Date Taken: